cfkubo/rmq-workshop/docker/readme.md

 ```

 ### Intall RabbitmqAdmin CLI
+Interacting with RabbitMQ Server using rabbitmqadmin v2 CLI
 > https://github.com/rabbitmq/rabbitmqadmin-ng/releases

 Download the binary for your OS, update permission and move it bin folder